Shalini Prasad: Entrepreneurship

-In 2014, Shalini Prasad and Sriram Muthukumar cofounded the company EnLiSense LLC, which develops biosensors such as their EnLiSense sensor technology.
+In 2014, Shalini Prasad and Sriram Muthukumar co-founded the company EnLiSense LLC, which develops biosensors such as their EnLiSense sensor technology.
 EnLiSense LLC has developed a wearable bracelet-like device that monitors an individual’s alcohol consumption by monitoring their sweat.
-Ethyl Glucuronide, as well as Ethanol, are substances found in alcohol and are what is being tracked by this device.
-The wearable device makes direct contact with the skin, and when the user sweats, the device analyses how much alcohol the user has consumed and will send the user results to their smartphone.
-This information gathered from the user’s sweat measures their blood alcohol levels, and is therefore able to monitor alcohol consumption, even if the alcohol consumption is a small amount.
+Ethyl Glucuronide, as well as Ethanol, are substances found in alcohol and are monitored by this device.
+The wearable device makes direct contact with the skin, and when the user sweats, the device analyses how much alcohol the user has consumed and will send the results to the user's smartphone.